Netflix/dgs/docs/java-client.md

 The GraphQL client wraps any HTTP client and provides easy parsing of GraphQL responses.
 The client can be used against any GraphQL endpoint (it doesn't have to be implemented with the DGS framework), but provides extra conveniences for parsing Gateway and DGS responses.
-This includes support for the [Errors Spec](https://manuals.netflix.net/view/studioedge/mkdocs/master/best-practices/errors/).
+This includes support for the [Errors Spec](advanced/graphql-error-spec).

-To use the client, add the `com.netflix.graphql.dgs:graphql-dgs-client:latest.release` dependency to `build.gradle` and create an instance of `DefaultGraphQLClient`.
+To use the client, create an instance of `DefaultGraphQLClient`.

 ```java
 GraphQLClient client = new DefaultGraphQLClient(url);